About Way to Go:

 Mission: To empower low-income, working households in Harrisonburg-Rockingham to improve their quality of life by assisting them with their transportation needs.

-A lack of affordable, dependable transportation is often the primary barrier to a person maintaining employment, accessing essential community services, and reaching overall well-being.
+A lack of reliable and affordable transportation is often the primary barrier to a person maintaining employment, accessing essential community services, and reaching overall well-being.
 Way to Go was founded to provide a mechanism to get good, used vehicles donated to persons trying to become more self-sufficient.
-Way to Go has since expanded service offerings to low-income workers to also include financial assistance with urgent vehicle repairs, insurance payments, DMV and local decal vehicle fees, monthly payments, gasoline vouchers, or other urgent problems that may interrupt employment if not addressed.
-Additionally, Way to Go offers a used vehicle finance program, WorkCars, in partnership with F&M Bank.
+Way to Go has since expanded service offerings to low-income workers to also include financial assistance with: vehicle repairs, monthly vehicle insurance payment, DMV vehicle fees, monthly car loan payment, gasoline vouchers, driving lessons to obtain driver’s license, work shuttle trips, or other urgent transportation-related problems that may interrupt employment if not addressed.
+Additionally, Way to Go offers a used vehicle finance program, WorkCars, in partnership with Farmers & Merchants Bank.

 For most working individuals and families in Harrisonburg-Rockingham, owning a car is central to productivity and self-sufficiency as public transportation is not widely available outside the urbanized areas.
 However, buying, financing, and keeping a reliable car is fraught with dangers and problems which is especially true for our clients.